-Afton Titus is a senior lecturer in the Commercial Law Department.
+Afton Titus is an Associate Professor in the Commercial Law Department.
 She graduated from UCT with Bachelor of Commerce and Bachelor of Laws degrees.
 After completing her articles and being admitted to the High Court as an attorney, notary and conveyancer, Afton then completed her Master of Commerce degree in Taxation from UCT while working as a tax practitioner.